CynthiaThuDoan/Lab5/README.md

 # Lab5
-I was not able to push the code to the repository because there was a authentication problem with the user name and password.
+I was not able to push the project to Github because there was a authentication problem with the user name and password.